Your Garage

 AI URL extraction

 On paid plans, an amber Extract button appears next to the URL field.
 Click it and TrackOut reads the page and auto-fills the service name, service type, cost, and notes for you.
-Free plans see only the URL field -- you can still save the link, just without the auto-fill.
+While TrackOut is reading the full page, the form shows a progress panel with status hints and an "up to 30 seconds" expectation.
+After extraction, fields filled from the link are highlighted so you can review them before saving.

 Quick Add from the garage